-Scott Reeder serves as Journalist in Residence for the Illinois Policy Institute.
-Scott joined the Institute as a journalist after more than 25 years of covering local and state government.
+Scott joined INN after more than 25 years covering local and state government.
 He made a national name for himself investigating teacher tenure in Illinois and the lack of accountability in the teacher certification process.

 Scott previously served as a national managing editor for the Franklin Center for Government and Public Integrity, where he worked to establish a national network of statehouse bureaus.
 Prior to his time with Franklin, he ran an Illinois statehouse bureau for 10 years providing customized statehouse coverage for newspapers in five Illinois communities.

 Among the journalism awards he has captured are the Investigative Reporters and Editors Freedom of the Information Award, the Clark Mollenhoff Award for Excellence in Investigative Reporting and the John Aubuchon Freedom of Information Award, which is the highest honor of Capitolbeat, a national association of statehouse journalists.

 He received his bachelor’s in journalism from Iowa State University and holds a master’s degree in public affairs reporting from the University of Illinois at Springfield.

 Weems started her career at Chicago Sun-Times and Wrapports in the Public Relations Department.
 She has held multiple marketing and public relation roles throughout her career, including Marketing Manager at Higi where she successfully launched the company at South by Southwest Interactive Festival in 2013.

 Mark Fitton is an award-winning writer and editor with a long history in Illinois and Indiana.